openline-ai/openline.ai/blog/top-10-hubspot-integrations-every-startup-ceo-should-know-about.md

 ## Try the Openline Hubspot integration today!

-**Are you interested in experiencing the benefits of the Openline Hubspot integration for yourself?
-[Schedule a demo] with Openline today to discover how this powerful integration can boost your team's productivity, enhance collaboration, and improve customer satisfaction.**
+Are you interested in experiencing the benefits of the Openline Hubspot integration for yourself?
+[Schedule a demo][demo] with Openline today to discover how this powerful integration can boost your team's productivity, enhance collaboration, and improve customer satisfaction.

 <!---References--->